Glossary of US Real Estate Terms Commonly Used

-The total investment is the total investment needed to fund the project which includes the purchase costs, fixed costs, & repair costs.
+The total investment is the total investment needed to fund the project, including the purchase costs, fixed costs, & repair costs.

-Transaction Funding is a form of Short-Term funding in which a wholesaler uses the funding to purchase of a wholesale deal, and wholesale the property to an end buyer, usually within 3 to 7 days.
+Transaction Funding is a form of Short-Term funding.
+A wholesaler uses the funding to purchase a wholesale deal and wholesale the property to an end buyer, usually within 3 to 7 days.